quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 ## Obtain your InfluxDB token

 In the InfluxDB token manager, generate an API token for this project.

-All "all access" token can be created.
-Also provide a useful description such as "Quix Quickstart F1 Data".
-Save the token securely for later use.
+An "all access" token can be created.
+Also provide a useful description such as "Quix Quickstart F1 Data". **Save the token securely for later use**.

 ## Create your demo data source in Quix